Extending orders to types: Definably complete structures

 If $L_p\ne \emptyset$, up to taking a conjunction with a formula in $p(x)$ bounded from below, by definable completeness we may assume that $\phi(\monster)$ has an infimum $a$, which belongs to $\dcl(A)$ by \Cref{rem:defcmpl}\ref{point:infindcl}.
 Because $\phi(x)\in p(x)$, we must have $a\in L_p$, for otherwise $p$ would be inconsistent.
 In particular, $a<\beta$, hence in $\monster$, by definition of infimum, there is a point of $\phi(\monster)$ in the interval $[a,\beta)$.

 If instead $L_p=\emptyset$, then we are assuming that $p$ is the type of a point smaller than $\dcl(A)$ and what we have to show is that $\phi(\monster)$ has arbitrarily small points.
 If not, by definable completeness it has an infimum in $\dcl(A)$.
-But then $\phi(x)$ cannot be consistent with being smaller than $\dcl(A)$. \end{proof}

-\begin{defin} The space $\operatorname{CC}(A)$ of \emph{consistent cuts} over $A$ is the space of quantifier-free $1$-types in the language $\set{\le}$ over $\dcl(A)$ (where $\dcl$ is computed in the original structure, not in the reduct to $\set\le$).
+But then $\phi(x)$ cannot be consistent with being smaller than $\dcl(A)$. \end{proof} \begin{eg} The assumption of definable completeness is necessary.
+For instance, if $M$ is the expansion of $(\mathbb Q,\le)$ by a predicate $P$ for $\set{x\in \mathbb Q : x< \pi}$, then the type $p\in S_1(M)$ defined as $p(x)=\set{P(x)}\cup \set{a<x : a\in P(\mathbb Q)}$ is not realised cofinally in its cut. \end{eg} \begin{defin} The space $\operatorname{CC}(A)$ of \emph{consistent cuts} over $A$ is the space of quantifier-free $1$-types in the language $\set{\le}$ over $\dcl(A)$ (where $\dcl$ is computed in the original structure, not in the reduct to $\set\le$).
 We view it as a linear order in the natural way. \end{defin} \begin{rem} If $A$ is a small set, $\operatorname{CC}(A)$ can be identified with the set of cuts in $\dcl(A)$ which are realised by some element of $\monster$.
 Equivalently, this is the space of ultrafilters on the Boolean algebra of subsets of $\monster$ generated by intervals with endpoints in $\dcl(A)$. \end{rem}

 \begin{theorem} The natural map $S_1(A)/\mathord\approx \to \operatorname{CC}(A)$, sending an $\approx$-class to its cut, is an isomorphism of linear orders. \end{theorem} \begin{proof}